andrewathalye/destiny-unpacker-ada/README.md

 To build from source, you'll need GNAT 2021 (FSF or GPL).
 Use `./ext_src/fetch_and_compile.sh` to setup linoodle and put it in ext_lib (it requires Ninja and CMake).
+OpenSSL (libcrypto) is needed for encryption.
+This can be manually removed if you only need D1 support.
 Finally, run `gprbuild -Pdestiny_unpacker` to build an executable.

 Credit